fortio/multicurl/README.md

 Relevant flags (some extra are from fortio library but not used/relevant)

 ```
+flags:
   -4    Use only IPv4
   -6    Use only IPv6
   -H key:value
         Additional http header(s).
-Multiple key:value pairs can be passed using multiple -H.
+Multiple key:value pairs can be passed using
+multiple -H.
   -I file
         IP address file to use instead of resolving the URL, use - for stdin
   -X string
-    	HTTP method to use, default is GET unless -d is set which defaults to POST
+        HTTP method to use, default is GET unless -d is set which defaults to
+POST
   -d string
         Payload to POST, use @filename to read from file
   -expected int
-    	Expected HTTP return code, 0 means any and non 200s will be warning otherwise
+        Expected HTTP return code, 0 means any and non 200s will be warning
-      if set any different code is an error
+otherwise if set any different code is an error
   -i    Include response headers in output
   -loglevel value
-    	loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info)
+        loglevel, one of [Debug Verbose Info Warning Error Critical Fatal]
+(default Info)
   -n int
         Max number of IPs to use/try (0 means all the ones found)
   -o file name pattern
-    	Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout
+        Output file name pattern, e.g "out-%.html" where % will be replaced by
+the ip, default is stdout
   -relookup
         Re-lookup the URL between each repeat
   -repeat int
-    	Max number of times to retry on errors if positive, default is 0 (no retry),
+        Max number of times to retry on errors if positive, default is 0 (no
-      negative is retry until -total-timeout
+retry), negative is retry until -total-timeout
   -repeat-delay duration
         Delay between retries (default 5s)
   -request-timeout duration
         HTTP method (default 3s)
   -s    Quiet mode (sets log level to warning quietly)
   -total-timeout duration
         HTTP method (default 30s)
   -version
         Show full version info and exit.
 ```

 Note that `-relookup` works better on CGO_ENABLED=0 built binary, otherwise the OS library caches the results.